Miyoshi Nagayoshi: Biography

-Miyoshi Nagayoshi was born in 1522.
-After his coming-of-age ceremony, Nagayoshi adopted the name Magojiro Toshinaga and was called the governor of Iga.
+Miyoshi Nagayoshi was born in 1522 to Miyoshi Motonaga.
+After his coming-of-age ceremony, Nagayoshi took the name Magojiro Toshinaga and was made governor of Iga.
 (Note: However, in the November 1536 edition of the Rokuen Nichiroku (Diary of the Rokuen Diary), he is recorded as Senkuma, so it seems that he was still known by his childhood name until he was 15 years old.)

-In March 1536, Nagayoshi became a military commander under Hosokawa Harumoto.
+In March 1536, Nagayoshi became a commander under Hosokawa Harumoto.
 He attacked the rebels in Nakajima in Settsu, which was led by Hosokawa Harukuni and the Hongan-ji Temple militant faction leader Shimotsuke Yorimori.
-However, Nagayoshi was defeated in this battle and fled to Nagamasa Kizawa, and with the support of Miyoshi Nagamasa and Miyoshi Masanaga, he attacked Nakajima and annihilated the self reliant rebel forces by July 29.
+However, Nagayoshi was defeated in this battle and fled to Nagamasa Kizawa.
+On July 29, with the support of Miyoshi Nagamasa and Miyoshi Masanaga, he attacked Nakajima and annihilated the rebel forces.

 In 1538, Miyoshi Masanaga began to take control of Kyoto after Takahata Naganobu left Kyoto.
 However, Nagayoshi was dissatisfied with the fact that his father's former residence in Kyoto had been taken up by the shogun.
-On January 14 of the following year, Nagayoshi, who was in Koshimizu Castle in Settsu Province, went to Kyoto, and the next day accompanied Hosokawa Harumoto to the shogunate.
+On January 14, 1539, Nagayoshi, who was in Koshimizu Castle in Settsu Province, went to Kyoto, and accompanied Hosokawa Harumoto to the shogunate.
 (Note: Modern Japan historian Takahiro Babe claims that at this time there was a discussion about Masanaga's control of Kyoto, and that the shogunate was not happy with Masanaga's imposition.
 As a result, it is confirmed that Masanaga was in seclusion in Tanba Province in April 1539.)
-During these periods from 1530s, the conflict between Nagayoshi and Masanaga that occurred is said to have been due to Masanaga's control of Kyoto and the extent of Masanaga's influence over Harumoto after the deaths of Katsukuken Shūsō and Kizō Nagamasa.
-These bad terms against Masanaga also extended to colleagues of Nagayoshi, such as Takabatake Naganobu and Yanagimoto Mototoshi, who also resented the influence of Masanaga.
+During the 1530s, a conflict between Nagayoshi and Masanaga is said to have been due to Masanaga's control of Kyoto and the extent of Masanaga's influence over Harumoto after the deaths of Katsukuken Shūsō and Kizō Nagamasa.
+The poor relationship with Masanaga extended to colleagues of Nagayoshi, such as Takabatake Naganobu and Yanagimoto Mototoshi, who also resented the influence of Masanaga.